CosmosContracts/roadmap/proposals/3-improve-infra.md

 ## Summary

-This proposal has the objective to improve the infrastructure, both from an economic point of view and to better organize the network during upgrades.
-To do so, we propose to reduce the validator set size to 80 validators.
+This proposal aims to improve the infrastructure from both an economic perspective and a network organization standpoint during upgrades.
+To achieve this, we propose reducing the validator set size to 80 validators.

-## Reasonings
+## Reasoning

-### 1) Block size
+### 1) Block Size

-As of today, Juno has an average block time of 3 seconds but most of the blocks are empty or with very few transactions.
-Despite this, the size of an archive node for Juno has been growing constantly and is not over 7TB.
-Out of this 7TB only a small percentage is used because of transactions or real data, the rest is just for validator signatures inside block headers.
+Currently, Juno has an average block time of 3 seconds, but most blocks are either empty or contain very few transactions.
+Despite this, the size of an archive node for Juno has been growing steadily and now exceeds 7TB.
+Only a small percentage of this 7TB is utilized for transactions or real data; the majority is taken up by validator signatures in block headers.

 - **Signature size:** 30.94 KB
 - **Non-signature size:** 1.58 KB